arthur-vilela/PP3-battlefield/README.md

 - Solution for the positional argument bug was found in [this answer](https://stackoverflow.com/questions/43839536/typeerror-generatecode-takes-0-positional-arguments-but-1-was-given) on StackOverflow

-- Solution for the `TypeError: 'Grid' object is not subscriptable` bug was given by developer Fernando Vilela ADD GITHUB LINK
+- Solution for the `TypeError: 'Grid' object is not subscriptable` bug was given by developer [Fernando Vilela](https://www.geeksforgeeks.org/enumerate-in-python/)

+- Explanation and examples for enumerate function used on the grid was taken from this [GeeksforGeeks](https://www.geeksforgeeks.org/enumerate-in-python/) tutorial.

 ## Reminders